Huegoxaga/notes/math/calculus.md

 - Implicit differentiation.
 This consists of differentiating both sides of the equation with respect to target variable and then solving the resulting equation for _y'_, where _y_ is the dependent variable.
   - When differentiating the dependent variable, chain rule is required
   - The result should be an expression which is consisted of _x_ and _y_.
-- Logarithmic differentiation - The calculation of derivatives of complicated functions involving products, quotients, or powers can often be simplified by taking logarithms.
+- Logarithmic differentiation - The calculation of derivatives of complicated functions involving products, quotients, or powers can often be simplified by taking logarithms of both side.
 The method used in the following example is called logarithmic differentiation.
 - linear approximation - or tangent line approximation of _f_ at _a_ uses the tangent line of the function at _a_ to replace the original funtion, then make prediction about values that is close to _a_.
 As a result we have the linear approximation _L(x)_ equals to $$f(a)+f'(a)(x-a)$$.
 - The Closed interval Method - To find the absolute maximum and minimum values of a continuous function _f_ on a closed interval [_a, b_]:
   1. Find the values of all critical numbers of _f_ in (_a, b_).